A calendar showing dates

 The third of May

-Notice that il is used before all numbers, since all numbers referring to dates are considered masculine.
+Remember that il is used before all numbers because dates are considered masculine in Italian.

 Adding the Day of the Week

-If you want to include the day of the week, you place the day before the number, without using the article.
+If you want to include the day of the week, you place it before the number without the article il.
+This is similar to saying Monday, the 13th of July in English.

 Oggi è lunedì tredici luglio duemilaventi.